-- Comply with IT laws, rules, codes and standards – IT compliance including King IV.
+- Comply with IT laws, rules, codes and standards – IT compliance including King IV™.

 - Practice good IT governance, risk and compliance as discussed for example in King Code on corporate governance.

-- High value, complex end-to-end technology transactions, including transactions involving software and services, enterprise resource planning (ERP) implementations, outsourcing on-demand hosted solutions, and Software as a Service (SaaS).
+- We have created legal certainty by drafting high value, complex end-to-end technology transactions, including transactions involving software and services, enterprise resource planning (ERP) implementations, outsourcing on-demand hosted solutions, and Software as a Service (SaaS).

-- Structuring customer channels and putting the appropriate agreements in place using our popular modular approach.
+- We have reduced risk by structuring customer channels and putting the appropriate agreements in place using our popular modular approach.

-- Structuring business in such a manner that international expansion is possible in the future.
+- We have provided clarity and created simplicity by structuring businesses in such a manner that international expansion is possible in the future.